andytaronji/Novellipressurewashing/FAVICON_SETUP.md

 The following favicon files are included in the project:

-- `public/favicon.ico` - Traditional favicon format (32x32)
-- `public/favicon.png` - PNG version of the favicon
+- `public/favicon.png` - PNG version of the favicon (primary favicon)
 - `public/apple-touch-icon.png` - Icon for iOS devices (180x180)
 - `public/android-chrome-192x192.png` - Icon for Android devices (192x192)
 - `public/android-chrome-512x512.png` - Large icon for Android devices (512x512)
 - `public/site.webmanifest` - Web app manifest file for PWA support
 - `public/browserconfig.xml` - Configuration for Microsoft browsers

+**Note:** We've removed references to favicon.ico due to server issues with this format.
+Modern browsers fully support PNG favicons, making the ICO format unnecessary.

 ## How to Update the Favicon